 Update a monitoredit

 You can update a monitor’s configuration, for example, changing the interval at which the monitor runs a test.

-After you create a monitor, you might want to update the journey it runs.
-If you update your UI, for example, you may want to update your journey’s selectors and assertions.
+You can also update the journey used in a browser monitor.
+For example, if you update the UI used in your application, you may want to update your journey’s selectors and assertions.

-push command to replace any existing monitors from this project in Kibana with new monitors that use the updated test.
+to replace the existing monitors in Kibana with new monitors using the updated

 Updates are linked to a monitor’s